deedubyalabs/crm-pro/memory-bank/development-roadmap.md

 ### 4. Post-Estimate Approval Workflow

-*   **PROActive OS Adaptation Summary:** Implement a modal or clear UI element upon estimate approval presenting the user with key next steps: adding items to Schedule of Values, generating an initial Invoice, and creating a Project/Schedule.
+*   **PROActive ONE Adaptation Summary:** Implement a modal or clear UI element upon estimate approval presenting the user with key next steps: adding items to Schedule of Values, generating an initial Invoice, and creating a Project/Schedule.
 Ensure seamless transitions to relevant modules with AI assistance.
 Deep relational linking between approved Estimate and new entities.
 *   **Tasks:**
     *   [TO DO] Implement a similar modal or clear UI element upon estimate approval presenting the user with key next steps: adding items to Schedule of Values, generating an initial Invoice, and creating a Project/Schedule.
     *   [TO DO] Ensure these options seamlessly transition the user to the relevant module or initiate the respective process, potentially with AI assistance in initiating these processes.